Product

 Source: surfshark.com/deal/brand/cyberghost-alternative

-• Clear hero section,
+• Clear hero section

-• Well-structured comparison table with a strong heading,
+• Well-structured comparison table

 12. Zoho CRM vs. HubSpot Sales Hub